 Due to the “close supervision” component of the course, the maximum enrollment is limited to 12 students.
 Due to the “peer group learning” component of the course, the required minimum enrollment is 3 students.

 Any student with interest in the Internship is welcomed to attend informational meetings, to speak with faculty members, or to contact one of the Internship’s Instructors/Supervisors to learn more about the course.
+A student must have completed a minimum of two semesters’ work at Rhodes prior to enrolling in the course.
 In the event that more than 12 students express interest in the course, preference is given to Seniors.

-Interested students may contact the Chair of the Department of Religious Studies to begin the process of gathering information about the Hospital Internship.
 Any student wishing to learn more about the course, or any student wishing to schedule an interview, may contact Chaplain Dennis McDuffie at Methodist North Hospital or Chaplain Jonathan Lewis at Methodist University Hospital.
+Interested students may contact the Chair of the Department of Religious Studies to answer general questions about the course.

 |Dennis McDuffie, Chaplain